Charles0208/AI_Recommendation_Chatbot/README.md

 $ crewai run
 ```

-This command initializes the ai_chatbot_for_personalized_event_recommendations Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the AI_Recommendation_Chatbot Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+If you would like the terminal to output a detailed log of the tasks and the agents' reasoning, set verbose=True in crew.py:crew

-## Understanding Your Crew
+## Understanding the Crew

-The ai_chatbot_for_personalized_event_recommendations Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+The AI_Recommendation_Chatbot Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+## Modifying the chatbot

+- Modify `src/AI_Recommendation_Chatbot/config/agents.yaml` to modify agents
+- Modify `src/AI_Recommendation_Chatbot/config/tasks.yaml` to modify tasks
+- Modify `src/AI_Recommendation_Chatbot/crew.py` to add logic, tools and specific args
+- Modify `src/AI_Recommendation_Chatbot/main.py` to add custom inputs for agents and tasks

+## Online resource

+For a video tutorial of the above steps, use this playlist: https://youtube.com/playlist?list=PLpkzjZ2JCjKJYqKavdl87BWotEaqbzjRt&si=dGBPnn2CBr94ll4p

 ## Support

-For support, questions, or feedback regarding the AiChatbotForPersonalizedEventRecommendations Crew or crewAI.
+For support, questions, or feedback regarding the AI_Recommendation_Chatbot Crew or crewAI.
 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)